Top 5 Business Loan Options for Covering Payroll

 Not every payroll challenge requires a loan.
 Sometimes, using a business line of credit or business credit card is a more flexible and cost-effective solution.

 • Business line of credit.
-Perfect for handling short-term payroll expenses that fluctuate.
+Perfect for short-term payroll expenses that fluctuate.
 You draw funds as needed and only pay interest on what you use.
+Example: Draw $8,000 for this week's payroll, repay it, then redraw later if another gap shows up.
 It's a great fit for managing cash flow week to week.

 These tools also avoid locking you into rigid loan terms.
 If your needs are short-lived or variable, flexible repayment options could be the smarter financial move.